unicef/design-system/guidelines.md

 4. Labels shall be consistent across the whole interface.
 For example, if "Delete" is used in one page, it should be used in all pages, avoiding the use of "Remove" or "Eliminate".

 5. Labels should have sentence case.
-For example, use "Request vacation" and do not use "Request **V**acation"**.
+For example, use "Request vacation" and do not use ~~"Request Vacation"~~.

 6. We do not use two dots after labels.
 Example: